Shame is like a prison. But a prison that you deserved to be in because something is wrong with you. ~ Brené Brown

 Three to four family members are often negatively affected by the addiction of a family member.
 They believe it is up to them to keep the family running smoothly, which may make matters worse.
 The resulting family behavior of trying to make everything better, may be as harmful as the original problem of addiction the family was trying to correct.

-That’s why it is important to seek outside help, such as a therapist, a recovery center or a twelve-step group, when we or a family member is in the midst of addiction.
+That’s why it’s important to seek outside help when a family member is in the midst of addiction.

 People who tend to feel the emotion of shame can change and learn the healthier emotion guilt.
 Here are four ways to become more shame resistant.